schmupu/ioBroker.asterisk/README.md

 	}
 }
 ```
+Copy the content above into the */etc/asterisk/extensions.ael* and do not change anything!
+If you change something here, your ioBroker dial command will not work.

 For starting the asterisk server type */etc/init.d/asterisk start*
 Now you have to connect ioBroker with the asterisk server.
 If the ioBroker and the asterisk server use as IP adress 192.168.1.2 you have to configure this IP and the port, username and password from the */etc/asterisk/manager.conf*.